Have you ever had a coach that you didn’t mesh or agree with?

 Conflict resolution is a two-way street.
 When you take responsibility for your part in the situation, you empower yourself to improve your game.

 The following coach-athlete resolution strategy helps you to view the situation objectively.
-This strategy consists of asking yourself the following questions:

 - What can I control?